-Treatments such as nebulized medication treatments and oral or tracheostomy suctioning will be conducted in a room separate from others with nursing personnel wearing appropriate PPE.
-For nebulizer treatments, if developmentally appropriate, the nurse will leave the room and return when the nebulizer treatment is finished.
+Treatments such as nebulized medication treatments and oral or tracheostomy suctioning is conducted in a room separate from others with nursing personnel wearing appropriate PPE.
+For nebulizer treatments, if developmentally appropriate, the nurse leaves the room and returns when the nebulizer treatment is finished.

-Cleaning of the room will occur between use and cleaning of the equipment should be done following manufacturer’s instructions after each use.
+Cleaning of the room occurs between use and cleaning of the equipment is done following manufacturer’s instructions after each use.

 If Students or Staff become Ill with Symptoms of COVID-19 at School

 The district requires students or staff with a temperature, signs of illness, and/or a positive response to the questionnaire to be sent directly to a dedicated isolation area where students are supervised, prior to being picked up or otherwise sent home.
-Students will be supervised in the isolation area while awaiting transport home and will be separated by at least 6 feet.
-Students will be escorted from the isolation area to their parent/guardian.
-Students or staff will be referred to a healthcare provider and provided resources on COVID-19 testing.
+Students are supervised in the isolation area while awaiting transport home and are separated by at least 6 feet.
+Students are escorted from the isolation area to their parent/guardian.
+Students or staff are referred to a healthcare provider and provided resources on COVID-19 testing.

 Return to School after Illness